- SWCD Assistance

 The TSSWCB applies the Watershed Approach to managing NPS pollution by channeling its efforts to restore and protect water quality through the development and implementation of watershed protection plans (WPPs) and total maximum daily loads (TMDLs) in those watersheds where agricultural and/or silvicultural NPS pollution is contributing to a water quality impairment or concern to an extent which TSSWCB believes is sufficient to justify expenditure of agency resources.
 A list of these watersheds, including links to on-going restoration projects within those watersheds, is available.

-Watershed Action Planning is a new process for coordinating, documenting, and tracking the State’s water quality management programs, including the activities of the Texas NPS Management Program.
+Watershed Action Planning is a process for coordinating, documenting, and tracking the State’s water quality management programs, including the activities of the Texas NPS Management Program.
 The Watershed Action Planning process coordinates planning and activities among TCEQ, TSSWCB, the Texas Clean Rivers Program partners, and stakeholders at the watershed level.
 The process can have significant implications for regional and local residents.
 The major objectives of Watershed Action Planning are to:

 - engage stakeholders more fully in determining strategies that restore water quality,